 The Elliott Homestead

-Shaye, her husband, and children live in a cottage on 2 acres in Washington State.
+Shaye, her husband, and her children live in a cottage on 2 acres in Washington State.
 There, they raise a dairy cow, ducks, hogs, sheep, and laying hens while growing a garden for much of their produce.

 Little House Living